-The Best Cheap Restaurants in Cusco
+Save Money & Eat Well at the 10 Best Cheap Restaurants in Cusco

 Sure, Cusco is a tourist city first, which means super expensive hotels and restaurants line the streets to cater to the wealthy travelers.
 However, even if you’re on a budget, you don’t have to miss out on the great dishes on offer in the city.

 Le Buffet Frances